 Where to Buy an Online Beacon

 Although the technology for beacons is still young, there are a few places to buy beacons among a variety of price ranges.
-First of all, you can find them via Facebook to get the their beacon platform, however, there are a few quality beacons that can be purchased on sites like Amazon.
 Below we’ve gone over some of the better ones that you might want to try out.

 Social Retail is the maker of a line of retail beacons that are meant to work with their beacon technology platform.
 The iBeacon i4 offers a low profile and inexpensive beacon that should be suitable for most stores.
 Among other things it has a range of 328 feet and has a battery life of a year and a half.
 Furthermore it can be used outdoors as it is waterproof.